THE READER’S CHARACTER AS THE FOCUS

 Temperance does not simply stabilize.
 It metabolizes what has been stabilized.
 It is what happens after you have steadied the room—when two truths still refuse simple resolution, and the only honest path forward is to keep them in relationship until a third emerges.

-Sometimes Temperance is signaled inside the reader, not the querent.
-The reader feels urgency, pressure, or anxiety: the silence feels too long, the reading feels unfinished, there is a pull to wrap things up cleanly.
+Sometimes it is the reader, not the querent, who needs Temperance.
+The reader feels pressure, urgency, or anxiety: the silence feels too long, the reading feels unfinished, there is a pull to wrap things up cleanly.
 This is not failure.
-It is the signal that alchemy is underway.
+It is often the signal that alchemy is actually underway.

 Temperance asks the reader to trust time, protect incompleteness, and resist closure for the sake of comfort.
 When the reader can do this, the reading becomes something rarer than insight: a lived experience of integration.